 Tankless Water Heater Maintenance

-- Flush the System.
 Although tankless water heaters don’t store water in a giant container, they still transport it from one place to another.
 Eventually, hard water minerals build up and affect your tankless water heater’s performance.
 To clean out the system and avoid a plumbing catastrophe, flush out the water heater as often as directed in the owner’s manual or set up a maintenance plan with your plumber and they’ll routinely flush the system for you.
+A routine water heater flush is essential for the health of your home’s plumbing system.

 How Often Should You Service a Water Heater?